A bid to save $300 million at HCR ManorCare, and disrupt U.S. healthcare

 The proposal comes at a time when companies from hospitals and pharmacy chains including Tenet Healthcare Corp (THC.N) and CVS Health Corp (CVS.N) to insurance providers and retailers like Humana Inc (HUM.N) and Walmart Inc (WMT.N) are jostling to create new healthcare models for an aging population as U.S. medical costs continue to soar.

 Outside the health sector, Amazon.com Inc (AMZN.O) has joined forces with Berkshire Hathaway Inc (BRKa.N) and JPMorgan Chase & Co (JPM.N) for a new model to help bring down healthcare costs.

 REITs, including Welltower, invested heavily in skilled nursing centers at the turn of the decade but have struggled to collect, let alone raise, rents.
 Large REITs like Ventas Inc (VTR.N) have since abandoned the sector.

-For a graphic, click tmsnrt.rs/2I8SOR5For hospitals, declining payments by Medicare - the largest payer for the 65 and over population - and declining admissions are driving a search for lower cost, non-hospital settings to deliver care, Oostra said.
+For hospitals, declining payments by Medicare - the largest payer for the 65 and over population - and declining admissions are driving a search for lower cost, non-hospital settings to deliver care, Oostra said.

 Medicare penalties for patient readmissions are also forcing hospitals to follow up on recoveries, which often occur at a skilled nursing facility.

 “Increasingly we’re getting more focused on things that go on outside of our walls,” Oostra told Reuters.
 He calls it a “blurring of the lines” in where clinical care starts and stops.

 Enter HCR ManorCare, which in March filed one of the largest bankruptcies this year, dragged down by debt from private equity fund Carlyle Group LP’s (CG.O) $6.3 billion buyout in 2007 and unable to keep up with $450 million in annual rent payments to REIT landlord Quality Care Properties Inc (QCP.N).

 Under the new structure, DeRosa plans to capitalize on the trend of more healthcare taking place outside of hospitals.
 This could mean basic surgeries like hip replacements or treatment for conditions such as congestive heart failure being provided directly in a skilled nursing center instead of a hospital.